Achieving digital transformation in retail through the adoption of PLM tools

 - 65% of ERP projects fail

-- More than 80% of the causes of failure are related to human factors
+- more than 80% of failure causes are related to human factors

 The main obstacles identified are: